 Our approach is to stack nine convolution layers in C3D and use the output of the Conv5b layer as a feature.
 The size of the 3D kernel is 3$\times$3$\times$3.
 Both R3D and R(2+1)D consist of five blocks of convolution layers.
 The convolution block of R3D comprises two convolution layers with batch normalization and ReLU activation, respectively.
 The convolution block of R(2+1)D is similar to that of R3D except for the number of convolution layers.
 The last layer of the two models uses global adaptive pooling to extract spatio-temporal features.

-\textbf{layer-dependable TGN:} In video processing, the dependence between frames is not the same at all times.
-For example, the frame $f_i$ at a specific time $i$ has a higher correlation with $f_{(i+1)}$ than $f_{(i+k)}$ when $k>>1$.
+\textbf{Layer-dependable TGN:} In video processing, the dependence between frames is not the same at all times.
+For example, the frame $f_i$ at a specific time $i$ has a higher correlation with $f_{(i+1)}$ than $f_{(i+k)}$ when $k\gg1$.
 In other words, as time passes, the correlation of the preceding frame with the current frame is reduced and this characteristic is clearer when the video playback speed is fast.
 Note that our method uses fast playback as a task of self-supervised learning.

 As shown in Fig~\ref{fig:03} (a), the original batch normalization now obtains the mean and variance from each batch without considering frame changes over time thereby ignoring inherent spatio-temporal characteristics of the video.